EstevesX10/AI-Connect-Four/README.md

 A `player wins` by creating an arrangement in which at least `four of his tokens` are aligned in a **row**, **column** or **diagonal** (**ascending or descending**).
 Therefore if the **board is full with tokens** whilst not having formed any kind of arrangement, then the match results in a **Tie** between both players.

 ## Project Development (Dependencies & Execution)
 As a request from our professors this project was developed using a `Notebook`.
 Therefore if you're looking forward to test it out yourself, keep in mind to either use a **[Anaconda Distribution](https://www.anaconda.com/)** or a 3rd party software that helps you inspect and execute it.

+Therefore, for more information regarding the **Virtual Environment** used in Anaconda, consider analysing the [DEPENDENCIES.md](https://github.com/EstevesX10/Connect-4/blob/main/DEPENDENCIES.md) file where a simple guide is provided.

 ## Authorship